NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/methylationArray/Array_Tutorial.rst

    library("limma")
    library("minfi")
    library("RColorBrewer")
-   library("missMethyl")
-   library("minfiData")
+   library("missMethyl") # Can take a short time... library("minfiData")
    library("Gviz")
    library("DMRcate")
    library("stringr")

 Included with *minfo* is the *IlluminaHumanMethylation450kanno.ilmn12.hg19* package; it contains all the annotation information for each of the CpG probes on the 450k array.
-This will be useful later to to determine where the differentially methylated probes (hereafter referred to as DMP) are located in a genomic context.
+This will be useful later to to determine where the differentially methylated probes (hereafter referred to as DMP) are located in a genomic context and to link the Red and Green raw data to methylated and unmethylated status.

 .. code-block:: r

    ann450k <- getAnnotation(IlluminaHumanMethylation450kanno.ilmn12.hg19)
-   # Use the head command to get a quick overview of the data
+   # Use the head command to get a quick overview of the data and see what types of annotations are available
-   # head(ann450k)
+   head(ann450k)

 .. note::